-In 2011, the Italian organisation Istituto Oikos got EU funding to install a small hydro turbine near the Ngarenanyuki secondary school in the Meru District, Northern Tanzania.
+In 2011, the Italian organisation Istituto Oikos received EU funding to install a small hydro turbine near the Ngarenanyuki secondary school in the Meru District, Northern Tanzania.
 The turbine runs on an irrigation channel and provides the school with basic electricity services.
 The water flow (and energy production) fluctuates throughout the year.
 In the dry season and during irrigation time, the school remains often without electricity.

-In 2014, EKOenergy donated 10,000 euro to add 3 kWpeak of solar panels to the system.
-To complement the hydropower and to allow for energy production during the dry season.
+In 2014, EKOenergy donated 10,000 euro to add 3 kWpeak of solar panels to the system to complement the hydropower and to allow for energy production during the dry season.

 Click here for photos of the project area, the installation (including the smart inverter) and the inauguration ceremony.

 Click here for a video about the project (Youtube)

 Click here for Istituto Oikos’s webpage about the project (in English).

 2016: EKOenergy and Oikos continue to work together